Mary Beard

 Book Notification is an Amazon Associate and eBay Partner.
 If you click on a book title it will take you to Amazon or your default book store where you can read more about the book or purchase it.
 We earn money from qualifying purchases.

 Mary Beard Stats: The highest rated book by Mary Beard on Book Notification is SPQR: A History of Ancient Rome, a Non-Fiction book.
-The second-highest rated book is The Fires of Vesuvius: Pompeii Lost and Found, a Non-Fiction book.

 The most read book by Mary Beard on Book Notification is SPQR: A History of Ancient Rome, a Non-Fiction book.
 The second most read book is Emperor of Rome, a Non-Fiction book.